Manaslu Circuit Trek is one of the most adventurous trips in Nepal. This is a less-crowded trek with boundless adventures.

 Manaslu Circuit Trek Required Documents and Permits

 Manaslu Circuit Trek is in the restricted region.
-So, you’ll need a special restricted area permit that can be issued by local companies.
-ACAP and MCAP permits are also needed for the trek.
-For the trek, two trekkers are compulsory.
+So, you’ll need a special restricted area permit that can be issued by local travel companies.

 Getting to and from Manaslu Circuit Trek